watson-developer-cloud/node-sdk/CONTRIBUTING.md

 # Pull Requests

-If you want to contribute to the reporistoy, here's a quick guide:
+If you want to contribute to the repository, here's a quick guide:

 1. Fork the repo.